mharris382/mharris382.github.io/_portfolio/dreamwalker.md

 ~~~

 # Dialogue System plugin
 I can't take complete credit for the dialogue system in this game, the majority of the system is provided by [this marketplace asset][1].
 However, I did have to do a fair amount of work to integrate it properly.
 I also implemented my own customizations to improve the system.
-The plugin was provided as a full game kit not a standalone plugin, so I need to reverse engineer much of the project to extract the code I needed.
+The plugin was provided as a full game kit not a standalone plugin, so I needed to reverse engineer much of the project to extract the code I needed.

 [TODO: screenshot of the plugin in-game]: #

 ## Customizing the plugin
-The biggest customization I made was the way that dialogues called outside code.
+The biggest customization I made was the way that dialogue called outside code.
 The plugin sent the event string into a global message bus, and listeners would have to filter out for the string that they cared about.
 While this was good enough for some situations, I noticed that the behaviors called from inside dialogue usually pertained to the NPC speaking in the dialogue.
 So I added the ability to call functions/events that are defined on the speaker class, if the NPC class has a valid function name that function will be called as well.
 This uses a method of actor reflection as well, so it remains fully decoupled.

 {% include gallery id="gallery_dialogue_blueprints" %}